New to WordPress?

 - Ease of use.
 WordPress is renowned as one of the easiest web authoring platforms to get started with.
 At the same time, a huge selection of additional functionality is available via plugins when you’re ready to take the next steps.

-- Build community beyond the confines of your classroom by opening up portions of your course website.
-Copyrighted materials and student discussion forums can still remain protected behind an Evergreen login.
+- Build community beyond the confines of your classroom by opening up portions of your course website while copyrighted materials remain protected behind an Evergreen login.

 - Mobile ready.
-Most newer themes are designed to be responsive and adjust to work well on any size device.
+Most newer themes are designed to be responsive and adjust to work well on any size screen.

 How Do I Add Protected Files, or Posts/Pages?

 - We’re using a combination of plugins to protect files and to make private pages or post visible to only your enrolled students.
-If your course was built using one of the site templates it’s ready to go out of the box for handling protected files and posts/pages.
+If your course was built using one of the site templates it’s ready to handle protected files and posts/pages.

 - See working with Protected Files for more detailed usage info.